Future Boy Conan: Characters

-A semi-feral boy living alone on the first island Conan arrives at, Jimsy quickly becomes Conan's first friend, helping him rescue Lana.
+Jimsy is a semi-feral boy living alone on the first island Conan arrives at, Jimsy quickly becomes Conan's first friend, helping him rescue Lana.
 Jimsy is a master hunter (with a particular preference for grilled frogs and lizards), proficient in hunting with his bow and able to compete with Conan in other athletic skills almost to a draw.
 He has a good but rather hedonistic and wild nature, which tends to place him in troubles as he attempts to steal food, liquor and surrogate cigarettes.
 Jimsy ends up spending most of his time with Dyce after Conan and Lana are separated from the party.
 Initially, Jimsy has a negative view on women, but he gradually forms a relationship with Tera at the end of the series.